vishal-meshram/MNet-MergeNet-to-reduce-image-misclassification/README.md

 # MNet: A Framework to Reduce Fruit Image Misclassification
-## original artcile is avaialble at https://www.iieta.org/journals/isi/paper/10.18280/isi.260203
+## original article is avaialble at https://www.iieta.org/journals/isi/paper/10.18280/isi.260203

 This repositoy cosnists of 3 python files:
 1) FC_with_inceptionv3_plainModel.py